DeanAlkene/CS489-ReinforcementLearning/A1/Report/Report.md

-# Report of CS489 Project 1
+# CS489 Assignment 1 Report

+517030910214 Hongzhou Liu

 ## 0. Introduction

-In this project, we are required to build the GridWorld environment and implement iterative policy evaluation method and policy iteration method.
+In this assignment, we are required to build the GridWorld environment and implement iterative policy evaluation method and policy iteration method.
 These are two methods based on Dynamic Programming.

+Environment:

+- Ubuntu 18.04 LTS
+- Python 3.7.4

 ## 1. GridWorld Environment